Key road junctions to benefit from major improvement schemes

 The council intends to minimise disruption as much as possible.
 Temporary signals will be in place for the duration of the works and road closures will take place on three separate Sundays – 1, 8 and 15 April, 2018, on Station Road and Dean Road.
 This will enable highways teams to carry out carriageway and patching operations safety, while access to properties and emergency vehicles will be maintained at all times.

 Signed diversion routes will be in place during periods of road closures.
-More information on both the road improvement schemes and diversions can be found on the Highways pages on the council website.

 Anyone wishing to keep up to date with progress can do so via the Cheshire East Highways Twitter account @CECHighways